Compensatory lengthening and The secret of time

 - words which always have a long vowel/diphthong (féill, dìlleachdan, ciùrradh, ciùrrail, gàrradh...)

-- two letters words like ìm and àm, technically not necessary either but that is a usage that is fairly old, presumable because of the potential overlap between the definite article and àm.
+- two letter words like ìm and àm, technically not necessary either, but that's a usage that's fairly old, presumably because of the potential overlap between the definite article and àm.

 So in a nutshell: